tanyyyming/tanyyyming.github.io/_posts/2023-08-03-takeaways-for-cs-freshmen.md

 ### ChatGPT

-I believe there’s nothing much to say about this immensely powerful AI.
-There are a bunch of high-quality tutorials on the internet that teaches you how to use it.
-Personally, I use it for quickly getting high-level overviews of unknown concepts, reading large pieces of code, and querying some project-specific questions that are too specific to find similar ones online.
+I believe there’s nothing much for me to say about this immensely powerful AI.
+There are already a bunch of high-quality tutorials on the internet that teach you how to use it.
+Personally, I use it for quickly getting high-level overviews of unknown concepts, reading large pieces of code and error messages, and querying some project-specific questions that are too specific to find similar ones online.
 I tried using it for debugging purposes, but its performance was rather unsatisfactory.
 By the way, I am using the free GPT-3.5 version, and I already find it sufficient for assisting my project development.

 ### Command Line Tools

-Since you spend most of your time in the shell, it’s crucial to customise it with a set of tools that suit your need.
+Since you are going to spend most of your time in the shell, it’s crucial to customise it with a set of tools that suit your need.
 Some tools I find handy are:

-- `zsh-autosuggestion`: it suggests commands as you type in the shell based on your history commands;
+- `zsh-autosuggestion`: it suggests commands as you type in the shell based on your history;
 - `autojump`: it allows you to jump between frequently visited directories rather than using `cd` to make your filesystem navigation much faster;
 - `tldr`: it provides summarised manual pages for other commonly used command line tools so that you can start using unfamiliar tools quickly.